 I wish we had a cure for every disease out there.

-And one of the great things is we have been able to conquer flu and and vaccinate with many of them.
+And one of the great things is we have been able to conquer flu and vaccinate with many of them.

-Sometimes we don't get it right, sometimes most times we do.
+Sometimes we don't get it right.

-And I just think that we're on track when it's an all hands on deck moment.
+And I just think that we're on track when it's an all-hands-on-deck moment.

-You you get the job done, and um the idea that this is a political weapon, I think is repulsive, but it's predictable and it's who they are, and they've got nothing else, and and this will fade like everything else fades, and Wall Street will make their comeback and rally and people will start making money again.
+And the idea that this is a political weapon, I think, is repulsive, but it's predictable and it's who they are and they've got nothing else.

-Um that that's my guess how this plays out.
+That's my guess how this plays out.

 But you bring up a lot of good points, Sharon.